metricly/metricly-docs/content/api/api-dashboards.md

 ### Response Body

-The following response body returns the created dashboard, complete with a unique **ids** for the dashboard and its widgets.
+The following response body returns the created dashboard, complete with unique **ids** for the dashboard and its widgets. **Now you must use the new widget IDs.** Add them to the dashboard template through the PUT endpoint, swapping out the `null` **gridstackContents** values.

 ```
 {